Amish Country Ohio, USA Travel Guide

 Free Wi-Fi is generally available.
 Standard baggage claim and sometimes luggage lockers exist.

 No direct Amtrak train service reaches Ohio Areas Where the amish live.
 The closest Amtrak stations are in Cleveland or Alliance.
-From these stations, further ground transportation, like a rental car or long-distance taxi, becomes necessary.
+From these stations, further ground transit, like a rental car or long-distance taxi, becomes necessary.
 Train travel is generally not a practical main choice for visiting this region.

 Roads in Ohio Areas Where the amish live are generally well-maintained.
 Main routes are paved and clearly marked.
 Roads outside of town can become narrower and winding.
 Parking is generally abundant and free at shops, attractions, and accommodations.